deepjavalibrary/djl-serving/serving/docs/lmi/announcements/breaking_changes.md

   * `option.max_rolling_batch_prefill_tokens` depends on whether you use chunked prefill.
     * With chunked prefill, you can typically expect higher throughput with larger values, and better latency with lower values.
     * Without chunked prefill, you should set this to the maximum input length you aim to support.

+## LMI-TensorrtLLM v12 (0.30.0)

+### T5 model family memory increase

+We have observed slightly different behavior for the t5 model family compared to our previous v11 release (0.29.0).
+We have raised an issue with Tensorrt-LLM [here](https://github.com/NVIDIA/TensorRT-LLM/issues/2398).
+The change in behavior is likely due to how Tensorrt-LLM handles memory for the kv-cache.

+#### Guidance
+As a result, we recommend that you carefully tune the batch size and sequence length for your model.
+Configurations that previously worked on v11 may lead to Out-Of-Memory scenarios with v12.

+### T5 model family batch scheduler policy

+We have noticed runtime issues when using the default `batch_scheduler_policy` of `max_utilization` for t5 models.
+When this is combined with in-flight batching (the default), it leads to inference errors.

+#### Guidance
+We recommend users that are deploying t5 model variants to specify `option.batch_scheduler_policy=guaranteed_no_evict` to ensure proper inference execution.